Want an easy way to impress at your next party? You can’t get much easier and posher (not to mention tastier) than these easy cheese truffles!

 You can make the truffles as big or small as you like too, of course.
 I stuck with about a teaspoon for each truffle, so that there was plenty of nutty and fruity taste in each, but you could make slightly bigger ones if you prefer, or even one huuuuuge one for sharing!

-- 100 grams / 3.5 ounces tasty cheddar cheese (grated) (or other tasty grated cheese)
+- 1/2 cup cheddar cheese grated (or other tasty grated cheese)

 - 1 teaspoon garlic powder